Credit Score Changes During Underwriting Process

 Consumers’ credit scores will instantly go back up once they pay down their credit card balances.

-Home Buyers should consider paying down all their credit card balances before applying for a mortgage loan.
-Lower balances can have the best and highest credit scores possible when their mortgage loan originator pulls their credit.
+For prospective homebuyers, consider reducing credit card balances before applying for a mortgage loan.
+This proactive approach can lead to the best and highest credit scores possible when their mortgage loan originator assesses their credit, facilitating a smoother underwriting process with favorable credit score changes during underwriting process.

 Does Credit Card Usage Affect Mortgage Approval?